JingMatrix/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 ```

 ::: info ENTERING SAFE MODE ACCIDENTALLY?
-If you're using manual integration and don't disable `CONFIG_KPROBES`, the user will be able to trigger Safe Mode by pressing the volume down button after booting!
-Therefore, if you're using manual integration, it's necessary to disable `CONFIG_KPROBES`!
+If you're using manual integration and don't disable `CONFIG_KSU_KPROBES_HOOK`, the user will be able to trigger Safe Mode by pressing the volume down button after booting!
+Therefore, if you're using manual integration, it's necessary to disable `CONFIG_KSU_KPROBES_HOOK`!
 :::

 ### Failed to execute `pm` in terminal?